-All data is managed in accordance with the Data Protection Act 1998.
-The University of Cambridge is registered under the Act, registration number Z6641083.
+All data is managed in accordance with the Data Protection Act 2018.
+The University of Cambridge is registered with the Information Commissioner’s office, registration number Z6641083.

 To demonstrate a clear commitment to information security management, the Secure Data Hosting System has been certified as ISO 27001 compliant, which is the international standard for information security management.
 This requires that CSCS management:

 – Systematically examines the organisation’s information security risks, taking account of the threats, vulnerabilities, and impacts.

 – Designs and implements a coherent and comprehensive suite of information security controls and/or other forms of risk treatment (such as risk avoidance or risk transfer) to address those risks that are deemed unacceptable.